 It is a fact of life that most regattas and head races involve an early start.
 You need time to travel to the venue, rig your boat, launch it, perform some warm up drills and be ready at the start line at the correct time.

 A typical medium sized regatta might require two or three races to get to the final and these races might be a few hours apart.
-It is not uncommon for crews to race in different categories if the regatta schedule allows it (i.e. two crews racing 4+ and 4- that also combine to form an 8+)
+Waiting between races is something you will need to get used to, take this opportunity to rest, take on food and fluids and cheer on other Twickenham crews that are racing.
+It is not uncommon for crews to race in different categories if the regatta schedule allows it (i.e. two crews racing 4+ and 4- that also combine to form an 8+).